seanoliver/theragpt-app/northstar-app-specification.md

 ## Conclusion

-This specification outlines a comprehensive plan for developing TheraGPT, a cognitive behavioral therapy application using a monorepo structure with Next.js and Expo.
-The application will leverage OpenAI's API to analyze user thoughts, identify cognitive distortions, and suggest healthier reframes.
-The SRS flashcard system will help users internalize these reframes through spaced repetition.
+This specification outlines a comprehensive plan for developing Northstar, a mobile application using a monorepo structure with Next.js and Expo.
+The application will leverage AI to help users create and refine their affirmations, fostering a consistent, lightweight ritual that reinforces self-identity and emotional well-being.

 The modular pseudocode provides clear guidance for implementation, with TDD anchors to ensure proper testing throughout the development process.
 The implementation plan provides a phased approach to building the application, starting with the core infrastructure and gradually adding features and polish.